webdriverio/webdriverio/CONTRIBUTING.md

 ## Documentation

 For convenience and ease of maintenance, our project's documentation pages are generated partly from markdown files in the `docs/` directory and partly from comments in the source code.

+As with code contributions, your first step should be to fork the repo.

 ### Markdown Pages